LefanHu/MasterQuoter/README.md

-# Important
-__**REMEMBER TO REMOVE .env FILE FROM GITHUB BEFORE MAKING IT PUBLIC**__

-## Master Quoter (Discord bot)
+# MasterQuoter (Discord bot)
-Master Quoter is a quote bot made by team "Master Baiters" designed to save and snip all the best quotes made by your friends.
-A great addition to any lively discord server.
+Created by @Alex3000 & @Cuddles.
+A bot designed to save quotes.

-Work-in-progress :) (by 3 idiots in high school)
+Work-in-progress :) (by 2 idiots in high school)

 ## Current TODO list
 - ~~Save multiple quotes at the same time (avoids unnecessary file openings and closings)~~